jooray/podcast-namespace/value/value.md

 This is a live, working example of a Lightning keysend value block in production.
-It designates four recipients for payment - two podcast hosts at 49 and 46 shares respectively, a producer working on per episode chapter creation who gets a 5 share, and a single share (effectively 1%) fee to the Podcastindex.org API.
+It designates four recipients for payment - two podcast hosts at 49 and 46 shares respectively, a producer working on per episode chapter creation who gets a 5 share, and a 1% fee to the Podcastindex.org API.

+If there is a boost of 300 sats, a 1% fee (3 sats) is taken first and sent to the Podcastindex.org API as a fee for the service.
+Then 297 sats are split 49%, 46% and 5%, since the sum is 100.

 Since the value block is defined at the `<channel>` level, it applies to every podcast episode.

 ```xml